lobsteropteryx/azure-function-letsencrypt/README.md

 ### Installing the Let's Encrypt extension

 Once the function app is in place, you need to manually install the [letsencrypt-siteextension](https://github.com/sjkp/letsencrypt-siteextension) extension.
-It's easiest to do this from kudu.
+It's easiest to do this from kudu (browse to `https://azure-functions-ssl-test.scm.azurewebsites.net/SiteExtensions`).

 ### Adding a CNAME